More In This Category

 View Transcript

 Kansas City, MO personal injury attorney Michael Waddell talks about the biggest challenges faced in traumatic brain injury cases.
-In brain injury cases, a unique set of circumstances can pose challenges for trial lawyers attempting to help juries fully grasp the loss and consequences of a brain injury on a client.
-Brain injuries are frequently termed “invisible illnesses,” as clients may appear normal, lacking visible scars or limps.
-However, these injuries can significantly alter brain functioning, resulting in changes in mood, forgetfulness, and shifts in personality.
+He states that brain injury cases present a unique set of challenges for trial lawyers, as it can be difficult for a jury to fully appreciate the loss and consequences experienced by the client.
+Brain injuries are often referred to as “invisible illnesses” because the client may appear outwardly normal, showing no scars, limps, or visible signs of trauma.